 National Board Standards

-Based on the Five Core Propositions, National Board Standards define what accomplished teachers should know and be able to do in 25 certificate areas.
-They represent 16 different subject areas and four developmental levels and are applicable to most teachers in U.S. public schools.
+National Board Standards define what accomplished teachers should know and be able to do in 25 certificate areas.
+They cover 16 different subject areas and four developmental levels and are applicable to most teachers in U.S. public schools.

 Created by Teachers, for Teachers

 National Board Standards are developed by committees of outstanding educators who are broadly representative of accomplished professionals in their field.
 The committees are governed by the Board of Directors and the Certification Council, the majority of whom are National Board Certified Teachers.